 First and foremost, of course, Burns was a poet.
 He took as his subject, everyday life, women and drink.
-With a faithful and often satirical eye, the Ploughman Poet provided a detailed record of life in 18th century Scotland.
+With a faithful and often satirical eye, the Ploughman Bard provided a detailed record of life in 18th century Scotland.
 For an eye witness account of how his fellow rural Scots lived, look no further than Burns' The Cotter's Saturday Night or for impassioned comment on the apparent hypocrisy of certain sections of the Kirk, read Holy Willie's Prayer.
 In all of his poems, letters and songs, Burns immortalises not only his own ability, but the life and times, culture and politics of the day.

 Entering Edinburgh's cultural scene

 It was in his capacity as an avid collector of traditional songs and tunes that Burns entered Edinburgh's cultural scene.
 Unable to find a patron to support his writing, despite the success of "Poems, Chiefly in the Scottish Dialect", Burns began working for an Edinburgh music-seller, James Johnson, who had embarked on a project to collect and publish the words and music of every Scottish folk-song.
 Although the collection was produced by Johnson, Burns was its virtual editor and principal contributor, writing over 150 songs, including For a' that an' a ' that, Ae fond kiss and Auld Lang Syne.
 The work, entitled "The Scots Musical Museum", eventually ran to six volumes of 100 songs each.
 A prolific writer, Burns also contributed 114 songs to "A Select Collection Of Original Scottish Airs", a collection of 'classical' arrangements of Scottish folk-songs on which he collaborated with musical enthusiast George Thomson.